 The worst nightmare a company can face is answering customer calls and having to tell them that all their data is gone because the archive room just caught fire!
-Well, it may not be that dramatic, but let's face it - you must be ready to deliver your best and be prepared for the worst.
-Whilst the worst can be a natural or man-made disaster, the best way to protect your business documents against it is to implement a document management system that not only helps you manage your paper based documents, but also your digital files.
+Well, it may not be that dramatic, but let's face it - you must be ready to deliver your best and be prepared for the worst, like a natural or man-made disaster.
+The best way to protect your business documents is to implement a document management system that not only helps you manage your paper-based documents but also your digital files.
 This way, the documents will outlive wear and tear caused by physical handling and adverse weather conditions.
 Moreover, while the only physical way to back your paper documents is to make copies of them and add to your paper mountain, digital files are easy to back up - and retrieve within minutes.

-Most business processes involve stages of conception, iteration, research, decision and execution, and then a follow up review.
+Most business processes involve stages of conception, iteration, research, decision and execution, and then a follow-up review.
 Multiple departments are involved in the entire exercise.
-When the source documents are not at the fingertips of every stakeholder in this business process, it can hamper smooth communication of ideas and relevant data.
-This in turn leads to another serious risk…
+When the source documents are not at the fingertips of every stakeholder in this business process, it can hamper the smooth communication of ideas and relevant data.
+This, in turn, leads to another serious risk…

-Communication gaps imply that your employees may not be armed with complete data for them to carry out their task as expected.
-This is true especially when some members of the team have the requisite documents in their possession while others do not.
-Decision makers are faced with time bound goals that they must achieve.
-If a business decision is made in a hurry and with incomplete data or without the required inputs from the entire team, it could lead to a loss in terms of revenue, market share or other such performance indicators.
+Communication gaps imply that your employees may not be armed with complete data for them to carry out their tasks as expected.
+This is especially true when some members of the team have the requisite documents in their possession, while others do not.
+Decision-makers are faced with time-bound goals that they must achieve.
+If a business decision is made in a hurry and with incomplete data or without the required inputs from the entire team, it could lead to a loss in terms of revenue, market share, or other such performance indicators.

-When your customer-facing staff have all the documents they need on a single application, just imagine how confident they will be in handling customer issues.
+When your customer-facing staff has all the documents they need on a single application, they will be more confident handling customer issues.
 But if the source documents have to be retrieved from a box file in another corner of the office building, don't expect the customer to stay on hold or wait patiently for long - you have just lost an opportunity to create a "Wow!" customer experience.
 Electronic document management can come to your rescue.
-Having all information the customer needs means a 'First Contact Resolution' and no repeat calls for the same issue - something every business wants to achieve 100 per cent of the time.
+Having all of the information the customer needs means a 'first contact resolution' and no repeat calls for the same issue - something every business wants to achieve 100 percent of the time.

 Businesses that have an EDMS in place are far better placed to succeed in today's digital age.
-Better communication, lower costs, quick turnaround times (TAT) and improved productivity and quality levels - all these make an organization highly competitive and give their rivals a run for their money.
-Not having a sound EDMS means you could lose out on these performance indicators and consequently your competitive edge over a period of time.
+Better communication, lower costs, quick turnaround times, and improved productivity and quality levels - all these make an organization highly competitive and give their rivals a run for their money.
+Not having a sound EDMS means you could lose out on these performance indicators and, consequently, your competitive edge over a period of time.

 A few small lapses in levels of customer service may not be too detrimental.
 But when a company's document management policy (or lack of it) leads to a serious strategic or tactical error, it could result in the company's reputation being seriously damaged.
 This can jeopardize the organization's position in the market in the long term and have a cascading effect on other areas of operation.

-The costs of going paperless are actually miniscule compared to the potential consequences of not switching to electronic document management.
-The eight risks discussed here are just some of the situations that could happen to businesses who don’t adopt EDMS: delaying implementation of an EDMS can have a ripple effect in each of these areas.
+The costs of going paperless are minuscule compared to the potential consequences of not switching to electronic document management.
+These eight risks are just some of the situations that could happen to businesses who don’t adopt EDMS, and delaying implementation can have a ripple effect in each of these areas.
 As with everything else, the hardest step is the first step toward change.
-Organizations worldwide who have taken this step have seen their operations transformed, getting a return on investment (ROI) that is worth the resources invested by them.
+The organizations that have taken this step have seen their operations transformed and have enjoyed a return on investment in their document management solution.